TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 All reference types are stored in the memory 'Heap' of the JS Engine.
 Primitive types are stored in the 'Call Stack' within the excecution context in which they were declared.

-Whenever an object or reference type is copied, there is merely the creation of a new variable that points to the same object in the memory "Heap'.
+Whenever an object or reference type is copied, there is merely the creation of a new variable that points to the same location in the memory "Heap'.
 Any changes to the object will therefore be reflected by both the original and "copied" variables.
+(A non-primitive variable does not store a value, but just a pointer to the location in memory)

 Example: